 I'm immensely grateful for the opportunities and access I've had, especially in museum collections.
 However, I never knew these opportunities were even possible until I was skinning my first specimen.
-Therefore, in parallel to conducting research, I'm committed to teaching kids about both the utility and wonder of museum collections, and how stuffy-sounding concepts like taxonomy are actually the foundation for cutting-edge science!
+Therefore, in parallel to conducting research, I'm committed to teaching kids about both the utility and wonder of museum collections, and how abstract concepts like taxonomy and genetics are actually the foundation for cutting-edge science!

-In addition to giving Latin taxonomy workshops described here, I also:
+In addition to the activities described here, I also:

-am a science pen pal with Letters to a Pre-Scientist
+Write letters to 5th-8th grade science student penpals with Letters to a Pre-Scientist

 Middle School Workshop on Latin Names & Taxonomy